-199 We begin by running two different numerical tests with the intention to benchmark the new 200 anisotropic module of AxiSEM3D against well-understood wave propagation behavior for simple 201 anisotropic models.
-In the first of these, we run a global wavefield simulation for the 1D PREM 202 model (Dziewonski & Anderson, 1981), which includes radial anisotropy in the depth range be-203 tween 25km and 220km depth.
-In the second of these, we run wave propagation simulations for a

-Full wave sensitivity of SK(K)S phases to arbitrary anisotropy in the upper and lower mantle 9 simple, single layer of anisotropy with a horizontal axis of transverse isotropy (HTI), reproducing a synthetic test presented in Chevrot (2000).
+We begin by running two different numerical tests with the intention to benchmark the new anisotropic module of AxiSEM3D against well-understood wave propagation behaviour for simple anisotropic models.
+In the first of these, we run a global wavefield simulation for the 1-D PREM model (Dziewonski & Anderson 1981), which includes radial anisotropy in the depth range between 25 and 220 km depth.
+In the second of these, we run wave propagation simulations for a simple, single layer of anisotropy with a horizontal axis of transverse isotropy (HTI), reproducing a synthetic test presented in Chevrot (2000).